MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/enable-tde-on-sql-server-using-ekm.md

     To ensure quick key recovery and be able to access your data outside of Azure, we recommend the following best practice:

-    1. Create your encryption key locally on a local HSM device.
+    1. Create your encryption key locally on a local HSM (hardware security module) device.
 (Make sure to use an asymmetric, RSA 2048 key so it's is supported by SQL Server.)
     1. Import the encryption key to Azure Key Vault.
 See the steps below for how to do that.
     1. Before using the key in Azure Key Vault for the first time, take an Azure Key Vault key backup.
 Learn more about the [Backup-AzureKeyVaultKey](/sql/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault) command.
     1. Whenever any changes are made to the key (for example add ACLs, add tags, add key attributes), be sure to take another Azure Key Vault key backup.